AdeAdex/risidio-nft-market-platform/README.md

 1. **Landing Page:**
    - Displays all NFT items or collections.
    - Users can search for items by name.
-   - Filter items by sorting (A - Z or Z - A), price (low to high or high to low), and categories.
+   - Filter items by sorting (A - Z or Z - A), price (low to high or high to low), name, and categories.

 2. **Item Cards:**
    - Each item card includes: